Tailormap/tailormap-viewer/README.md

 docker build -t ghcr.io/b3partners/tailormap:snapshot .
 ```

-Add the argument `--build-arg API_VERSION=snapshot` to set the tag of the `ghcr.io/b3partners/tailormap-api` base image to use.
+The Dockerfile in this repository uses the `ghcr.io/b3partners/tailormap-api` base image with the webserver and backend and adds the Angular

-## Building a custom tailormap-api base image
+frontend bundles to it.
+To use your own base image with modifications, run `mvn install` in the [tailormap-api](https://www.github.com/B3Partners/tailormap-api)

-To build a local `ghcr.io/b3partners/tailormap-api` base image with your own modifications, run `mvn install` in the `tailormap-api`
+repository to build the base image before building the `tailormap` image.

-repository before building the `tailormap` image.
+You can also add the argument `--build-arg API_VERSION=snapshot` to set the tag of the `ghcr.io/b3partners/tailormap-api` base image to use.

-## Multi-arch build with Docker buildx
+### Multi-arch build with Docker buildx

 Use the commands below to build and push the cross-platform Docker images to the GitHub container registry.
 See the Docker documentation for
 more information about [building multi-platform images](https://docs.docker.com/build/building/multi-platform/) and